What is the best time for the Mardi Himal 7 days trek?

 Trekking in Nepal is one of the top activities of the country and many wonder when to trek?
 Here we will break down the best trekking seasons in Nepal for our Mardi Himal trek of 7 days from best to worst.

-- The monsoon season, June to mid-September would be the least ideal time to go trekking, heavy rainfalls, leeches, and mosquitos are what you get during this time.
-Although it’s still possible to go trekking to Mardi Himal we do recommend wearing long trousers and to bring leech and mosquito repellent.
+The monsoon season, June to mid-September would be the least ideal time to go trekking, heavy rainfalls, leeches, and mosquitos are what you get during this time.
+Although it’s still possible to go trekking to Mardi Himal we do recommend wearing long trousers and bringing leech and mosquito repellent.

 How to get there and back?